Felons - Restoration of Voting Rights

 Getting Your Voting Rights Restored

-Step by Step Instructions for Restoration of Voting Rights via Certificate of Restoration:
+Step by Step Instructions for Restoration of Voting Rights via Certificate of Restoration in Madison County:

-2. If the charge was tried in a state (or circuit) court, take the form to the TN Board of Probation and Parole which is located at 1661 Hollywood Drive, Jackson, TN 38305.
+2. If the charge was tried in a state (or circuit) court, take the form to the Tennessee Board of Parole which is located at 1661 Hollywood Drive, Jackson, TN 38305.
 Their phone number is: 731-984-9801.
 Anyone in that office will be able to guide the applicant through the process.

 If the charge was tried in a federal court, take the form to the U.S. Probation and Parole Office at 109 South Highland Avenue, Jackson, TN 38301 which is located in the Ed Jones Federal Building, Room 101.
 Their phone number is: 731-421-9240.